gabigab117/dall-e-cript/README.md

 - An active subscription to OpenAI and the API key.
 ## Installation
 Install Python Dependencies: You need to have Python installed on your system.
-The project is tested on Python 3.x.

 Install Required Libraries: